Secretary: Duties and functions

-A secretary, also known as a personal assistant (PA), program assistant, or administrative assistant, can have many administrative duties.
-The title "secretary" is not used as often today as in decades past, and responsibilities have evolved in response to the technological age, requiring knowledge in software such as the Microsoft Office suite of applications.
-The duties may vary according to the nature and size of the company or organization, and in the most generic or original sense, might include managing budgets, bookkeeping, attending telephone calls, handling visitors, maintaining websites, travel arrangements, event planning, and preparing expense reports.
+A secretary, also known as a personal assistant (PA) or administrative assistant, can have many administrative duties.
+The title "secretary," with its root meaning of "keeper of secrets," is not used as often as in decades past, and responsibilities have evolved in response to the technological age.
+The duties may vary according to the nature and size of the company or organization, and might include managing budgets, bookkeeping, attending telephone calls, handling visitors, maintaining websites, travel arrangements, event planning, and preparing expense reports.
 Secretaries might also manage all the administrative details of running a high-level conference or meeting and be responsible for arranging the catering for a lunch meeting.
 Often executives will ask their assistant to take the minutes at meetings and prepare meeting documents for review.
 In addition to the minutes, the secretary may be responsible for keeping all of the official records of a company or organization.
 A secretary is also regarded as an "office manager".

-Today in the 21st Century, many secretaries, administrative assistants, and program assistants have in effect joined the ranks of the professional service, unlike the secretaries of the 20th Century who were categorized under the low-skilled and unskilled labor force.
-Today, they conduct research, briefings, write memoranda, content writing, handle project management, program evaluation, stakeholder management, customer service duties, devise and maintain office systems including data management and filing, carry out background research and present findings, produce documents like white papers and gray literature, carry out specific projects, take on some of the manager's responsibilities, get involved in decision-making processes, handle public relations tasks, and/or logistics and procurement along with a wide range of other duties related to their specific industry.
-Secretaries in some fields may be required to have extensive professional knowledge.
-Accordingly, duties for these assistants may be more specialized.
-For example, legal administrative assistants also known as legal secretaries may need to have a thorough understanding of legal terminology and procedural law, paralegals in addition would need to acquire legal research skills, know how to analyze and summarize depositions, prepare and answer interrogatories, and draft procedural motions and other routine legal briefs; legislative assistants would need to be educated in political science or other adjacent fields of study and know how to monitor pending legislation, conducting research, legislative analysis, legislative research, legal research, policy analysis, drafting legislation, giving advice and counsel, and making recommendations; while medical assistants and medical scribes would need to be well-versed in the health sciences, health policy, public health, dealing with health insurance companies, and reading medical reports; law clerks and clerks of the court would need to hold a post-graduate doctoral degree in law known as a Juris Doctor (JD) and be or have the ability to be a practicing lawyer that has been admitted to the bar.
+Today, many secretaries also conduct research, briefings, write memoranda, content writing, handle project management, program evaluation, stakeholder management, customer service duties, devise and maintain office systems including data management and filing, carry out background research and present findings, produce documents like white papers and gray literature, carry out specific projects, take on some of the manager's responsibilities, get involved in decision-making processes, handle public relations tasks, and/or logistics and procurement along with a wide range of other duties related to their specific industry.